top of page

 Good GDPR training is not about scaring people with fines.
 It is about confidence.

-When staff understand what good practice looks like, they stop second guessing.
-They ask better questions.
-They flag issues earlier.
-That is how risks are reduced in practice.
+When staff understand what good practice looks like, they stop second-guessing.
+They ask better questions and flag issues earlier.
+This proactive approach significantly reduces risks in practice.

 At Camari Training, GDPR learning is designed to be practical, clear, and realistic for busy roles.
 The aim is behaviour change, not information overload.